10kquinn/10kquinn/README.md

 - 👋 Hi, I’m @10kquinn
 - 👀 I’m interested in vibecoding
-- 🌱 I’m currently building automation software and fun side projects
+- 🌱 I’m currently building automation software for yield farming and fun side projects
 - 📫 How to reach me @10kcapital twitter